Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Lifting Hamiltonian systems

+The formulation \eqref{IVP} shows that we have uniqueness of horizontal lifts.
+However, existence is only assured for sufficiently short time, i.e. for a a sufficiently small value of $\ve >0$ there is a horizontal lift of $\gamma|_{[0,\ve]}$.
+If horizontal lifts of any absolutely continuous curve in $M$ exist for all time, then $\calH$ is called \emph{complete}.

-Horizontal lifts are often considered as a generalization of parallel transport with respect to an affine connection.
-The reason why is is the following.
-Let $\nabla$ be an affine connection of $M$ and let $\calE^{\nabla}$ be the subbundle of $TTM$ defined as the collection of all tangent vectors of curves $X(t)$ which are $\nabla$-parallel along their projection $\gamma(t)$ in $M$.
-Then $\calE^{\nabla}$ is an Ehresmann connection on the submersion $\Pi^{TM}: TM \to M$ and horizontal lifts of curves in $M$ to $TM$ with respect to $\calE^{\nabla}$ exactly corresponds to parallel transport of vector fields.
-However, we can also define parallel transport by using the identity $[hX, \vl Y] = \vl \nabla_{X} Y$, for any $X, Y \in \Gamma(TM)$, where horizontal lifts are define with respect to $\calE^{\nabla}$.
-We would like to generalize this latter approach to general submersions
+Horizontal lifts of curves can be considered as a generalization of parallel transport with respect to an affine connection.
+Indeed, let $\nabla$ be an affine connection defined on the tangent bundle $p^{TM} : TM \to M$.
+We can then define an Ehresmann connection $\calH^{\nabla}$ on $p^{TM}$ by the property that any smooth curve $X(t)$ in $TM$ is $\calH^{\nabla}$-horizontal if and only if $X(t)$ is a parallel vector field along its projection $\gamma(t) = p^{TM} (X(t))$ in $M$.
+In this case, horizontal lifts of curves in $M$ to $TM$ are just the parallel transport of vectors with respect to $\nabla$.